JeventJN/XMaS/README.md

 ### Leader:
-- Leaders of Xtras have a different view of the MyClub page.
+- Leaders of Xtras have a different view of the MyClub Page.
 They can use the edit button to modify the data related to the Xtra they lead, such as Xtra logo, background picture, description, and documentation.

     https://github.com/FrenricoChang/XMaS/assets/99463854/db4b8646-64dc-47cf-834c-e7ac37615a15

-- Leaders also have access to create a report form on the profile page
+- Leaders also have access to create a report form on the Profile Page

     https://github.com/FrenricoChang/XMaS/assets/99463854/b9aa7929-f38a-40bd-b2f7-768971bff2b0

-- Leaders can perform "Add Schedule" and "Make Attendance" on the Xtra page.
+- Leaders can perform "Add Schedule" and "Make Attendance" on the Xtra Page.

     https://github.com/FrenricoChang/XMaS/assets/99463854/0fbd5c56-09e7-4c5d-b99a-19374a5e7938